tefkah/thesis-writing/It Makes More Sense to Think of Explanation as Graded Rather than Binary.md

 ctime: 20210330164324
 ---

-# It makes more sense to think of explanation as graded rather than binary

 # It is more useful to think of explanation as a graded concept rather than an all or nothing one.

 Scientific explanation is usually thought of as a definite predicate, either something is a (good) scientific explanation, or it isn't.